Join Us to Increase Access to Massachusetts Identification Cards for People Experiencing Homelessness

 Senate Bill 719 (formerly Senate Docket 1163)

-Sent to the Joint Committee on Housing
+Sent to the Joint Committee on Housing and heard on August 22, 2017

 This bill would put the Massachusetts Rental Voucher Program (MRVP) in state statute, and would connect allowable rent levels to the current fair market rents as established by the U.S. Department of Housing and Urban Development.
 (Currently, households receiving new subsidies are expected to find units at or below the 2005 FMRs, unless a waiver is issued.
 This makes the housing search process more arduous and sometimes impossible, given the current rental climate in Massachusetts.)